splunk/splunk-operator/docs/AppFramework.md

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields).

 ## Description of App Framework Specification fields
-The App Framework configuration is supported on the following Custom Resources: Standalone, ClusterMaster, SearchHeadCluster, MonitoringConsole and LicenseManager.
+The App Framework configuration is supported on the following Custom Resources: Standalone, ClusterManager, SearchHeadCluster, MonitoringConsole and LicenseManager.
 Configuring the App framework requires:

 * Remote Source of Apps: Define the remote storage location, including unique folders, and the path to each folder.
 * Destination of Apps: Define which Custom Resources need to be configured.